pandas-dev/pandas/doc/source/user_guide/io.rst

   Return a subset of the columns.
 If list-like, all elements must either be positional (i.e. integer indices into the document columns) or strings that correspond to column names provided either by the user in ``names`` or inferred from the document header row(s).
+If ``names`` are given, the document
+    header row(s) are not taken into account.
 For example, a valid list-like ``usecols`` parameter would be ``[0, 1, 2]`` or ``['foo', 'bar', 'baz']``.

   Element order is ignored, so ``usecols=[0, 1]`` is the same as ``[1, 0]``.
 To